A screenshot of Impaler's faux ambient

 Common AO Implementations

+Screen space ambient occlusion (SSAO) and horizon-based ambient occlusion (HBAO) are commonly found in games today.
 These approaches perform calculations in screen space and do not slow with complex scenes.
 They work well for just about any game and produce convincing results.
-However, they require multiple depth buffer samples per pixel.
-This is too expensive for the low-end hardware and integrated graphics.
-A different approach was needed for Impaler.
+However, each fragment samples the depth buffer multiple times.
+This can be too expensive for low-end hardware with integrated graphics cards.
+A different approach would be required for Impaler.

 Screenshot of Quake 2 RTX Quake 2 RTX (2019) Features real-time ray tracing and global illumination.
 Indirect lighting and shadow are calculated via ray tracing.